SAP-samples/btp-end-to-end-scenario-use-cases/build-process-automation/README.md

 ![](./images/arch.png)

 > [!Note]
-> For this Hands-on, we have already created Action for CAP Application & SAP S/4HANA using SAP Build.
+> For this Hands-on, we have already subscribed, deployed CAP Application and created Actions for CAP Application & SAP S/4HANA using SAP Build using [Prerequisites](./prerequisites.md).
 You can proceed with exercises.

 ## Exercise 1 : Build Purchase Order Approval Business Process and Integrate with CAP.